-Table 1 shows the estimated values for alpha, beta and delta that resulted from application of equation (3) to a sample of individuals in the labor force belonging to Greater Cordoba, from 1992 to 20003 and the corresponding parametric Gini ratio, calculated from (4).
+The basic information has been taken from the May EPH (The Household Survey run by the INDEC) for the Greater Córdoba from 1992 to 2000.
+Table 1 shows the corresponding parametric Gini ratio, calculated from (6), and the estimated values for alpha, beta and delta that resulted from application of equation (2) to a sample of individuals in the labor force belonging to Greater Córdoba, from 1992 to 2000.